It’s no secret that technology has had a major impact not only on our daily activities, but also on businesses in almost every industry.

 Pharma analytics can be used to successfully optimize the efficiency of clinical trials.
 Not only are clinical trials expensive, but they are also very time-consuming.

-The average cost of clinical trials for approved drugs was reported to be $19 million by researchers from Johns Hopkins Bloomberg School of Public Health and it can even take up to 15 years to complete!
+The average cost of clinical trials for approved drugs was reported to be $19 million by researchers3 from Johns Hopkins Bloomberg School of Public Health and it can even take up to 15 years to complete4!

 Using advanced analytics, you can reduce the costs of clinical trials and much less time-consuming by identifying the most appropriate patients to take part in the trial using various sources.

 The patients are vetted based on demographics, historical data, and complex criteria such as genetic makeup and individual characteristics.
 This way clinical trials can be run more efficiently and at a reduced cost.

 Decision-making is another area where advanced commercial pharma analytics can be very beneficial.
 As the trend towards data-driven decision-making gains momentum, it’s important for pharma companies to follow suit, or they’ll be left behind their competitors who are doing so!

 With that being said, how can you possibly make the best decision if you’re not presented with the right options to choose from?
 That’s where pharma analytics come into play!

 Pharma companies can use advanced analytics to attain insightful information on patients, market trends, and other relevant data to inform decision-making.
 They can make important decisions on drug development such as the type and amount of the drug to be developed.